What is HDR?

 AJA HDR Solutions for Editing and Color Correction

-You need to be able to view and display your HDR materials to compatible monitors during postproduction.
+You need to be able to view and display your HDR materials to compatible monitors during post production.
 AJA Desktop solutions make this simple with support provided in AJA Control Panel for setup of HDR metadata and HLG.
-With AJA Desktop Software v16.0 and the AJA Control Room application, many AJA desktop devices now offer:
+With AJA Desktop Software and the AJA Control Room application, many AJA Desktop devices now offer:

 • HDR over SDI.
 VPID signaling is now available for SDR/HDR Transfer Characteristics, Colorimetry and Luminance over SDI, bringing flexible output options to your AJA device.
 HDMI ports that were already HDR compatible will work simultaneously, for HDR output via both SDI and HDMI.